NickWaldock/practice-log/testing.md

   <tr>
     <td>Option 2 - View Exercises Function</td>
     <td>n/a</td>
     <td>Function iterates and prints the list of all exercises data held in the "log" workheet of the "practice_log" spreadsheet.
-Requests user "Enter" input to return to the menu</td>
+Multiple enteries within a single string are seperated.Requests user "Enter" input to return to the menu</td>
     <td>Function works as intended</td>
     <td>Pass</td>
   </tr>
   <tr>
     <td>Option 2 - View Difficulties Function</td>
     <td>n/a</td>
     <td>Function iterates and prints the list of all difficulties data held in the "log" workheet of the "practice_log" spreadsheet.
-Any "None" values are removed.
+Any "None" values are removed, multiple enteries within a single string are seperated.
 Requests user "Enter" input to return to the menu</td>
     <td>Function works as expects</td>
     <td>Pass</td>
   </tr>